Scott Graham Speaker Presentation Content

 In my last two columns, We discussed why children bully and what to do about it.
 These strategies are available in my Heroes of Hope book at my web store.
 It is time to discuss how children can become part of the bullyfreeME solution.

-Children often tell me that they are accused of being a tattletale when they tell on a bully.
-This discourages children and often leaves them feeling helpless.
+Children often tell me they are accused of being a tattletale when talking about a bully.
+This discourages children and usually leaves them feeling helpless.
 Children need to understand the difference between tattling and being assertive.
 A child who is a “tattletale” tells on other children with the sole purpose of getting people in trouble.
 The attention the child receives from this behaviour is their reward.
 Being “assertive” is telling to get someone out of trouble.
 If, for example, a friend is important to assert yourself and tell the bully, your friend will be helped and led away from trouble.
 If you are being bullied and have delivered the appropriate anti-bullying strategies, you need to tell.
 By telling, you are helping yourself and all the other children affected.
 You may even help the bully realize their inappropriate behaviour and steer them onto the right road.

 What if you tell and your requests are dismissed?
 This is a common question for children.
 They are afraid that they will tell on the bully and not be helped.
 The bully is angry, and the child’s problem worsens.
 This is why many older children will never tell.
 They are not confident that their problem will be solved.